a-husakou/FundaAssignment/Readme.md

 // TODO background processor handle execptions handling with backoff and logging

 // TODO mention coupling of ApiClient to deserialization (deserialization format + deserialization settings), it is possible to extract content serialization under a separate interface and being able to switch between serialiazation types without a need for modyfying ApiClients, and I would respect a company wide choice in doing that, but for this assignment, I don't want to introduce additional complexity, so sticking to JSON

+//TODO in Funda.Common readme, mention that tests are not provided as they are expected to be part of external lib (although existing tests partially validate the logic)